 You may think of eating disorders as a person eating far too much or far too little.
 In fact, eating disorders are complex illnesses, and involve intense emotions, thoughts or behaviors surrounding food, weight and/or body image.
 While teens and young adult women are most likely to suffer from an eating disorder, it is important to note that older women and males of any age are also at risk.

-Eating disorders are classified into four types:
+Eating disorders are classified into various types:

 Characterized by food restriction or inadequate food intake and can also include binging/purging behavior.
 While anorexia is typically associated with low weight, this is not always a sign of anorexia.

 Characterized by periods of binge-eating (consuming large amounts of food) followed by compensatory behaviors.
 These behaviors might include self-induced vomiting; abuse of laxatives, caffeine or diet pills; or excessive exercise.